szabgab/perlmaven.com/sites/en/pages/moo-and-required-attributes.md

 );
 ```

-If now, someone passed <b>undef</b> to the constructor, Moo will generate the
+If now, someone passed **undef** to the constructor, Moo will generate the
 following exception:

 ```
 isa check for "name" failed: cannot be undef at Person.pm line 9.
 ```

-If you included <b>use Carp::Always;</b> for better error messages you would get this output,
+If you included **use Carp::Always;** for better error messages you would get this output,
 in which the 4th line from the top is the one revealing the real source of the error (the call to
 new).